bhupixb/bhupixb/README.md

 - 👋 Greetings!
-I'm Bhupendra Yadav, a Software Engineer from India.
+I'm Bhupendra Yadav, a Software Engineer(Backend) from India.
 - 🚀 Specializing in Backend, Databases and DevOps.
 - 📝 Explore my insights and experiences [on Medium](https://not-afraid.medium.com/), where I occasionally share my thoughts and expertise.
 - 🔗 Let's connect!
 Find me on [LinkedIn](https://www.linkedin.com/in/bhupixb/).